swechchhaparajuli/fusionchart_IE11/README.md

 ## Issues

     - Kendo Grid CSS not working, so stylesheet plugged into index.html for now
-    - Navbar is funky
+    - Navbar is funky on <CMSComponent>
-    - Exponential API calls on CMS Maps ?
     - Replace grids with grids inside Popover over the map :(
-    - Switch out of implementing Redux
+    - Switch out of implementing Redux on <CMSComponents>

 ##  Polyfills